metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 #### _History_

 No recent history between the two given this is an inter-conference match-up.
 It's been years since Frank Reich tangled wits with the likes of Bruce Arians and Tom Brady.
+Though we do have a couple things worth noting here.

-One thing worth noting - the Colts owe their success over the past few weeks to the efficacy of their rushing attack, headlined by potential MVP Jonathan Taylor.
+First, the Colts owe their success over the past few weeks to the efficacy of their rushing attack, headlined by potential MVP Jonathan Taylor.
 Carson Wentz has contributed little value on top of the ground game, so it's virtually certain their ability to win hinges on whether they're able to churn the rock over ground.

+Second, the Buccaneers have been uncannily underwhelming on the road this season.
+It's possible road games just haven't been kind to them this year as a matter of circumstance, but they've yet to cover so far outside of Raymond James stadium.

 #### _Weather_